pedrocrisp/Wetlab-Protocols/RNAseq_stranded_Illumina_thirds.md

 63. Remove and discard 28.34 μl of the supernatant.
 64. Keep sample in magnetic rack and add 200 μl of 80% ethanol.
 65. Incubate for 30 seconds.
 Remove and discard all supernatant.
-66. Repeat steps 64 and 65 one more time.
+66. Repeat steps 64 and 65 one more time use a fine point tip to remove all ethanol after the second wash
+40. Dry at 30˚C to 2-3 mins.
-67. Add 10.7 μl Resuspension Buffer and pipet up and down 10 times.
+67. Add 10.7 μl Resuspension Buffer and pipette up and down 10 times.
 68. Incubate at room temperature for 5 min.
 69. Place in magnetic rack for 5 min.
 70. Transfer 9.5 μl of the supernatant to a new 0.2 ml PCR tube.